Adarsha098-web/taskflow-ai/README.md

 # TaskFlow AI

 TaskFlow AI is a simple full-stack task management application developed using React, Spring Boot, and PostgreSQL.
-It allows users to add, view, and delete tasks through an easy-to-use interface.
+It allows users to add, view, and delete tasks through an easy-to-use interface/

 ## Features